At COP28 the best communication strategy was not having a communication strategy

 The messages companies promote during COP today don’t have their origins in a communications strategy.
 They start in a net zero roadmap or a boardroom where stakeholders are worried about the impact of climate change on their business.

-Thought leadership pieces are a by-product of months of wider action, from working collaboratively to set industry standards, to making new commitments or lobbying governments for system change.
+As a content marketing consultancy, we know that thought leadership pieces are a by-product of months of wider action, from working collaboratively to set industry standards, to making new commitments or lobbying governments for system change.

 They are authentic and they are honest about where the company stands on its journey to net zero.
 A good example of strong communication skills.